anhnguyendepocen/RcourseMidwest2018/README.md

 ## Pre-Workshop Preparation - OPTIONAL
 * *Get Book*: The materials for this workshop are based on my [*Introduction to Fisheries Analysis with R*](http://derekogle.com/IFAR/){:target="_blank"} book (IFAR).
 This book is NOT required for the workshop but is available at a 20% discount for workshop participants in this workshop.
 [Contact me](mailto:derek@derekogle.com) for how to order with the discount.
-* *Read Book Chapters*: You may want to (re)familiarize yourself with R basics (IFAR Chapters 1-3), age-length keys (IFAR Chapter 5), estimating mortality rates (IFAR chapter 11), von Bertalanffy growth functions (IFAR Chapter 12), and weight-length relationships (IFAR Chapter 7).
+* *Read Book Chapters*: You may want to (re)familiarize yourself with R basics (IFAR Chapters 1-3), age-length keys (IFAR Chapter 5), estimating mortality rates (IFAR Chapter 11), von Bertalanffy growth functions (IFAR Chapter 12), and weight-length relationships (IFAR Chapter 7).
 * *Can You Knit?*: If you want to try the reproducible reports example (see above) on your own computer, then, to prepare your computer, you should select the File menu, New File submenu, and R Markdown submenu; select the PDF option on the ensuing dialog box and press OK; save the document that opens onto your computer (don't give the filename an extension); and then press the "Knit" icon on the RStudio script pane toolbar.
 Install some packages if prompted to do so.
 If a PDF document is produced then your computer is prepared to compile the reproducible reports example (assuming that you successfully followed the installation instructions above).

 ----